drts01/notes/stackedit/presentations/2019-py-pkging.md

 ## Why
-Share a Python software artifact using native distribution tools
+Share a Python software artifact using native packaging and distribution tools